 The Institutional Departure Model

-Vincent Tinto’s Institutional Departure Model, which was drafted in 1975 but did not reach its final version until 1993, builds on Spady’s, but ultimately asks a little bit more of the student as they build a relationship with the school.
-For Tinto, the social aspect of persistence was demarcated by the student’s ability to interact with the social and academic systems at the institution.
+Vincent Tinto’s Institutional Departure Model, which was drafted in 1975 but did not reach its final version until 1993, builds on Spady’s, but ultimately places a bit more accountability on the student as they build a relationship with the school.
+According to Tinto’s theory of student departure, the social aspect of persistence is demarcated by the student’s ability to interact with the social and academic systems at the institution.

 Figure 2: Tinto’s Institutional Departure Model (Aljohani (2016)